ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 #### Disabled

-To disable an input, set the `isEnabled` property to `false`.
+To disable an input, set the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView#isEnabled `isEnabled`} property to `false`.
 It prevents the input from getting users' data.

 ```js
 import { createLabeledInputText, LabeledFieldView } from '@ckeditor/ckeditor5-ui';